-25. Consideration Of Resolution 2019-42: "A Resolution Adopting A Plan Of

-Services For The Annexation Of Several Properties Located East And West Of Lewisburg Pike And North And South Of The Intersection At Stream Valley Boulevard (Southbrooke PUD Subdivision) By The City Of Franklin, Tennessee."; Establishing a Public Hearing Date of 8-13-19.
+25. PUBLIC HEARING: Consideration Of Resolution 2019-42: "A Resolution Adopting A Plan Of Services For The Annexation Of Several Properties Located East And West Of Lewisburg Pike And North And South Of The Intersection At Stream Valley Boulevard (Southbrooke PUD Subdivision) By The City Of Franklin, Tennessee."
+(06-27-19 FMPC 9-0; 07-09-19 WS)

-(06-27-19 FMPC 9-0)